Harper Lee 'happy as hell' about reactions to new book

-NEW YORK The 88-year-old author of "To Kill a Mockingbird" is "happy as hell" with the reaction to her decision to publish a second novel, her lawyer said on Thursday in answer to concerns about the reclusive author's mental and physical state.
+NEW YORK Feb 5 The 88-year-old author of "To Kill a Mockingbird" is "happy as hell" with the reactions to her decision to publish a second novel, her lawyer said on Thursday in answer to concerns about the reclusive author's mental and physical state.

-Publisher Harper said on Tuesday that Harper Lee would release the novel "Go Set a Watchman," written in the 1950s and featuring lead characters from her 1960 first novel "To Kill a Mockingbird," which over the past 55 years had become a classic without an encore.
+Publisher Harper said on Tuesday that Harper Lee would release the novel "Go Set a Watchman," written in the 1950s and featuring lead characters from her 1960 first novel "To Kill a Mockingbird," which had for 55 years been a classic without an encore.

 A statement from Lee's attorney, Tonja Carter, followed publicly aired concerns, including from actress Mia Farrow and writer Madeleine Davies, about whether Lee was pressured into agreeing to have the book published.